strap/curanexus-sdk-javascript/README.md

 ### Event Subscribe

-Subscribing to the curaNEXUS events allows you to know when a user has tripped any of the events listed above.
+Subscribing to the Strap events allows you to know when a user has tripped any of the events listed above.

 ```javascript
 curaNEXUS.on("EVENT-NAME", function(data) {